anshulamahajanma2025-stack/eco6810-house-price/CHARTER.md

 # Project Charter

 ## Team
-- Name: Anshula Mahajan
+- Name: Anshula Mahajan (Solo project)
 - GitHub: anshulamahajanma2025-stack
+- Email: anshula.mahajan_ma2025@ashoka.edu.in

 ## Project Title
 House Price Prediction

 ## Project Question
-What features of a house best predict its sale price?
+Which features of a house (size, quality, location, and amenities) best predict its sale price, and how accurately can we predict the sale price using these features?

 ## Stakeholder
 Home buyers, banks, and real estate agents who need